JustAnotherBitt/CronLab-/README.md

 - This lab is for **educational purposes only**.
 - Do not deploy in production environments.
 - Brute-force attacks can be slow — be patient and learn the process.

+## 💀 Stuck?

+If you're stuck and can't solve the lab, feel free to contact me!
+I'll be happy to help. 💬